motasemAlsqoor/reading-notes/README.md

-# Code 201 *Reading Notes*
+# *Reading Notes*
-*this site well be the container for all 201 course reading-notes*
+*this site well be the container for all  courses reading-notes*

+## Code 102 - Intro to Software Development
+## Code 201 - Foundations of Software Development
+## Code 301 - Intermediate Software Development
+## Code 401 - Advanced Software Development

 ## Table of Content